MINI 5-door hatchback - Interior & comfort

 MINI 5-door dashboard

-The 6.5-inch circular screen at the centre of the dashboard is probably the first thing you’ll notice when you climb into a MINI five-door.
-The brochures tend to show it with the larger optional sat nav screen fitted, but as standard it displays the radio station you’re listening to and little else.
+The 8.8-inch screen at the centre of the dashboard is probably the first thing you’ll notice when you climb into a MINI five-door, and it's a decent upgrade to the older 6.5-inch item.
 The MINI’s dashboard is like no other.
 It’s curvy, cute and compact, with controls all grouped logically and the sort of build quality you’d expect from a brand owned by BMW.

-MINI is so keen to push its option packs that it’s easy to lose sight of how generously the MINI five-door is equipped in the first place.
+MINI is so keen to advertise option packs that you can forget the MINI five-door is generously equipped in the first place.
 In addition to the standard kit already highlighted, the MINI comes with electric windows all round – very useful when you have children on board.
-Other standard items that rivals tend to offer only on high-spec models include automatic headlights, ambient interior lighting, electric heated door mirrors, front foglights and a service indicator.
+Other standard items that rivals tend to offer only on high-spec models include automatic headlights, ambient interior lighting, LED exterior lighting and a remote smartphone connection.

 Having BMW as a parent company brings with it certain advantages, and the MINI five-door’s infotainment system is one of these.
-The standard 6.5-inch screen brings just Bluetooth, DAB radio and music streaming options, but you can upgrade to an 8.8-inch version and add sat nav and Apple CarPlay as an option.
+The 8.8-inch screen is easy to navigate, and sat nav and Apple CarPlay can be added as an option.

 This latter system is essentially a reworked version of BMW’s excellent iDrive infotainment setup, so inputting sat nav destinations couldn’t be easier, while the spoken directions feel more ‘human’ and less robotic than almost any other system on the market.